+Figure 6.8: Illustration of the development of an avalanche.
-Multiwire Proportional Chambers

-In order to construct a detector for the reconstruction of particle trajectories one would need to build a large array of proportional chambers.
+Multiwire Proportional Chambers In order to construct a detector for the reconstruction of particle trajectories one would need to build a large array of proportional chambers.
 This, however, has the disadvantage that the chamber walls introduce a lot of 'dead' material in the detector which will cause scattering of the particle and thereby influence the trajectory.
 This problem can be circumvented by constructing an array of many closely spaced anod (sense) wires in a common chamber.
 Each wire will act as an independent proportional chamber provided that they are equipped with individual readout electronics.
+Such a chamber is called Multi Wire Proportional Chamber (MWPC) and the build-up is illustrated in Figure 6.9.
 The position resolution will then be of the order of the wire spacing.
 A typical separation between adjacent anod wires, s, is 2 mm, and between the anod wires and the cathod, l, about 1 cm.
 The radius of the wire is typically 10 $\mu$ m.
 Many Multiwire Proportinal Chambers (MWPC) can be positioned after each other so as to get many position measurements along a particle track.
-If every second chamber is rotated by $90^o$ with respect to the previous one the wires will be perpendicular to each other and the system will provide space coordinates.
+If every second chamber is rotated by $90^{\circ}$ with respect to the previous one the wires will be perpendicular to each other and the system will provide space coordinates.
 Each wire can stand a counting rate of several hundrad thousand per second, which allows for a data taking rate much beyond what was previously possible.
 A charged particle traversing the chamber will thus produce electrons and positive ions along its path in the gas.
 These will drift along the electric field lines such that the electrons are approaching the anod wire and the ions the cathode planes.
-As seen from the figure the density of the field lines increases drastically close to the wire which is the region where the primary electrons will gain enough energy to create new electron-ion pairs.
-Each primary electron will create an avalanche which contains $10^3 - 10^6$ electron-ion pairs.
+As seen from Figure 6.9 the density of the field lines increases drastically close to the wire which is the region where the primary electrons will gain enough energy to create new electron-ion pairs.
+Each primary electron will create an avalanche which contains $10^3-10^6$ electron-ion pairs.
 This is called the gas amplification.
 A particle which enters the chamber at $90^{\circ}$ will only fire one wire.
-However, in a realistic situation most tracks will have some inclination angle and consequently the primary electrons created along the track will leave signals in several adjacent wires.
+However, in a realistic situation most tracks will have some inclination angle and consequently the primary electrons created along the track will leave signals in several adjacent wires, as illustrated in Figure 6.10.
 Since the primary ionization happens at different distances from the wires, the signal recorded from the wires are spread over a time interval that corresponds to the differences in drift time of the primary electrons.
 The desired signals are those arriving first.

+Figure 6.9: The Multi Wire Proportional Chamber (MWPC).